U-Bren/trilium-msix/README.md

 - Edit the Version attribute in ``build-dir/AppxManifest.xml`` to match the latest release version (not pre-release) of Trilium.
 - Run ``Build.ps1``.
 This will:
   - Download the latest release of Trilium from github
+  - Automatically bump the manifest version
   - Generate the package
-- Edit the Version attribute in ``build-dir/AppxManifest.xml`` to match the latest release version (not pre-release) of Trilium.
-  - The correct version number can be found by right-clicking on ``build-dir/trilium-windows-x64/trilium.exe`` -> Details -> Version.
-  - This is annoying and should be automated (PRs welcome).
+  - Attempt to sign it